-Simon is an Arran based Graphic Designer who has worked with COAST as a consultant on various projects, including the displays for the Octopus Centre and the magnetic chart of Arran, mock ups of the front end of the new website, and the interpretation panels soon to be found across the island.
+Simon is an Arran based Graphic Designer who has worked with COAST as a consultant on various projects, including the displays for the Discovery Centre and the magnetic chart of Arran, mock ups of the front end of the new website, and the interpretation panels soon to be found across the island.

 After many years living in Peru, he has now returned home to Arran.
 He believes the island has huge potential to become more sustainable and self sufficient, which is what inspires him to work and volunteer with us.
 He has also set up the Arran Green Map.